oracleif/laftrifles/docs/cror.md

 Slowing the crawl with *-d* can make this a bit more interesting, but the end result is the same - a screen filled with hash marks.
-Altering the output characters (which we'll discuss in the next section) can help in terms of visual interest, but ultimatley replaces the concept of an ink blot with that of a swirling mosaic - nice, but not the same.
+Altering the output characters (which we'll discuss in the next section) can help in terms of visual interest, but ultimately replaces the concept of an ink blot with that of a swirling mosaic - nice, but not the same.

 ### Size limit

 The first and most obvious solution was to set a fixed size for the pattern to generate before exiting the script.
-The ***-s <nbr of iterations>*** option does exactly this.
+The size option ***-s*** does exactly this, taking a single argument for the number of steps to take on the random walk before exiting.

 ### Looping and pausing